-- Up to 32 bed budget hotel; - Up to 127 self-catering lodges; - Leisure / pool / water park / spa; - Restaurants / café / retail areas; - Craft brewery including pub; - Visitor reception area and hub building, including indoor attractions; - External activity areas including event/performance areas, children's play areas, picnic and barbeque areas; - Monorail: - Staff service and welfare accommodation; - Associated parking, landscaping and infrastructure development works; and - Access to be taken from the surrounding road network including Ben Lomond Way and Pier Road. - 1.4.2 The proposed development also includes the retention of the Grade A listed Woodbank House and ancillary buildings to provide holiday accommodation.
-The redevelopment of the listed structures will be subject to future applications for planning and listed building consent (LBC). - 1.4.3 As PPiP is being sought at this stage, the proposed development comprises a suite of key parameters (Parameters Plan Appendix A) within which the detailed design will be confirmed at the Approval of Matters Specified by Condition (AMSC) stage of the planning process.
-Keeping the detailed design within these key parameters ensures the likely 'worst case' effects can be considered when determining the PPiP application. - 1.4.4 A detailed description of the key parameters is also provided in Chapter 3 of the Environmental Impact Assessment Report (EIAR) submitted in support of this PPiP application.
+- External activity areas including areas for event and performance, play, picnic and barbeque areas; - Monorail: - Staff service and welfare accommodation (dispersed through the development); - Associated parking, landscaping, and infrastructure development works; and, - Access to be taken from the surrounding road network including Ben Lomond Way and Pier Road. - 1.4.4 The proposed development also includes the retention of the Grade A listed Woodbank House and ancillary buildings to provide holiday accommodation.
+The redevelopment of the listed structures will be subject to future applications for planning and listed building consent (LBC). - 1.4.5 As PPiP is being sought at this stage, the proposed development comprises a suite of key parameters (Parameters Plan Appendix A) within which the detailed design will be confirmed at the Approval of Matters Specified by Condition (AMSC) stage of the planning process.
+Keeping the detailed design within these key parameters ensures the likely 'worst case' effects can be considered when determining the PPiP application. - 1.4.6 A detailed description of the key parameters is also provided in Chapter 3 of the Environmental Impact Assessment Report (EIAR) Addendum submitted in support of this PPiP application.
 The Parameters Plan is the key plan for which PPiP is being sought by the applicant.
-All other plans submitted within PPiP and EIAR application are provided for illustrative purposes only and are therefore indicative.
+All other plans submitted within the PPiP and EIAR Addendum application are provided for illustrative purposes only and are therefore indicative.